epozzobon/cynthion-dump/README.md

-This is a quick and dirty program to dump USB trafficu using the Cynthion from the command line with as little overhead as possible.
+This is a quick and dirty program to dump USB traffic using the Cynthion from the command line with as little overhead as possible.

 ## Build